Bay Area Drift

-After a couple of hours exploring the city we got hungry, so we researched restaurant options for lunch.
+After a couple of hours, we got hungry, so my wife researched options for lunch.
 We were flexible, as long as it was tasty, nearby, and Chinese.
-The one we identified was House of Nanking.
-It had great reviews, convenient parking and served what we craved.
+The one she identified was House of Nanking.
+It had great reviews, off-street parking and served what we craved.
 After inhaling our meals, we relaxed with tea and fortune cookies.
-Afterwards, we drove north across the Golden Gate Bridge and parked near the end of it, then walked back onto the bridge to the halfway point with lots of other people.
-I forgot the bridge was orange because its color was overpowered by the overwhelming view in every direction.
-Even from that height, I could see that the water was big and wild.
-The force of the wind was significant too and a bit unsettling at first.
-I picked our daughter up in my arms so she’d have a better view and when I did, the wind hit her face so she squinted into it.
-The vastness and sea air seemed to soothe her.
-After an hour or so, we walked back to the car and drove up the west side of the bay, across the Richmond-San Rafael Bridge, south into Berkeley for a sushi dinner, and eventually back to Walnut Creek later that evening.
+Afterwards, we drove north across the Golden Gate Bridge and parked near the end of it, then walked back onto the bridge to the halfway point with a lot of other people.
+I forgot the bridge was orange because its color is suddenly secondary to the overwhelming view in every direction.
+The force of the wind was significant and a bit unsettling at first, so I picked our daughter up in my arms.
+She had a better view too and when I did, the wind hit her face, so she squinted into it.
+The sea air seemed to soothe her.
+After half an hour, we walked back to the car and drove up the west side of the bay, across the Richmond-San Rafael Bridge, and south into Berkeley for sushi.

 “You know what?
 I know what he means.
 It’s like a childhood memory thing.”
 From Don’t Look Up